A Stationary Action is Stable Information

 This environmental interrogation forces consensus.
 Paths that differ in ways the environment can detect acquire different environmental entanglements.
 Their phases no longer align when we trace over the environment's state.
 The interference terms wash out, and only the diagonal (classical) probabilities survive.

 The transition from quantum to classical is therefore a relational effect.
 The classical world solidifies when the environment extracts enough information to distinguish between paths.
 Without this extraction, the web of quantum possibilities persists.
 Reality, on this view, is not a property that systems possess intrinsically.
-It emerges with a consensus established by the mutual information exchanged between systems.
+It condenses where the relative entropy between a system's self-description and its environment's description of it has been paid — where the synchronization tax has been collected.
+Without that payment, the system persists in superposition, and no classical fact emerges.

 Stationary Action as Stable Consensus